ViaMarcus/AdventOfCode2021/README.md

 Day 16 was much fun, lots of lovely recursion and nesting.
 Had some issues with finding the padding zeroes but nothing a try finally with prints can't get around.

+Day 17 was interesting.
+Started to solve it by code until I realized it was easy to calculate the highest point based on the highest velocity the probe was allowed to have after returning to y=0 and then doing a single large step.
+But then part two needed the code I had started writing for part 1, so that was fine.